mbyx/Automaton/README.md

 # Automaton - A Linux Automation Library

 ### Note
 Automaton supports only linux, with distributions that use gtk.
-For example, Ubuntu
+For example, Ubuntu 20.04

 ### What is it
 Automaton is a collection of libraries and custom modules designed to provide the easiest interface to use when automating things in linux.
+It has support for:
+- Dialogs
+- ContextMenus
-It has support for Dialogs, ContextMenus, Window manipulation and queries, keyboard and mouse manipulation and queries, hotkeys, hotstrings, and remaps.
+- Window manipulation and queries
+- keyboard and mouse manipulation and queries
+- Hotkeys
+- Hotstrings
+- Remaps

 ### Usage
 A simple Automaton script looks like this:
 ```python3